 An exploration of the techniques used to create digital special effects of natural phenomena such as weather, fire and water.
 Use of appropriate 3D and 2D software to achieve desired special effects is emphasized.
 Students are also introduced to techniques used for compositing multiple layers that allow enhancing digital photographs and video footage are introduced and practiced.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisites: ANM 204; must earn C or above in all prerequisites for this course.
+Prerequisite: ANM 203; must earn C or above in the prerequisite for this course.
 3 credits (Fall)